Book a call

 Erasmus University Rotterdam.

-I studied Economic Sociology at Erasmus — which sounds like an unusual background for a software entrepreneur.
-In practice, it's been the most useful degree I could have gotten: it's the study of how organisations actually behave, how incentives shape systems, and why rational actors make irrational decisions at scale.
+The academic background behind Runbaze is Economic Sociology — the study of how organisations actually behave, how incentives shape systems, and why rational actors make irrational decisions at scale.

-Everything in Runbaze — the three-layer model, the governance structure, the way the Founder Pulse is designed — reflects that lens.
-Delivery problems are rarely technical.
-They're organisational.
+Everything in the Runbaze method reflects that lens.
+Delivery problems are rarely about technology.
+They're about the absence of structure, visibility, and clear accountability.
 The software is the symptom.
-The system is the cure.
+The operating model is the cure.

 Blog